Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-We highlight that Theorem~\ref{thm:main} matches all the desiderata described in Section~\ref{sec:game}.
-Notably, it holds for virtually \emph{any} sequence of probability forecasts and for \emph{any} sequence of outcomes, without any stationarity or conditional independence assumptions on the outcomes (``distribution-free''), and it remains true even when the outcomes are chosen adversarily after the forecasts are already made.
-There are also no assumptions on the forecasts, as long as they are made without already knowing the outcome (which cannot happen in realistic forecasting tasks).
-Our confidence sequences therefore provide a virtually assumption-free sequential inference procedure for comparing probability forecasters over time.

-As in Theorem~\ref{thm:hoeffding}, Lemma~\ref{lem:lineq} gives the first condition for Theorem~\ref{thm:main}, meaning that we can use any bounded scoring rule with linear equivalents, including the Brier score, the spherical score, and the zero-one score (proper), as well as the truncated logarithmic score (improper).
-We will also show in Section~\ref{sec:winkler} that a normalized version of the score \citep{winkler1994evaluating} can be used.
+Like the Hoeffding-style CS in Theorem~\ref{thm:hoeffding}, the EB CS estimates the conditional predictive ability in an anytime-valid and distribution-free manner.
+The EB CS is further variance-adaptive because its width is a function of the empirical variance process $(\hat{V}_t)_{t=0}^\infty$, and we illustrate this empirically in Section~\ref{sec:experiments}.
+As before, we can use any bounded scoring rules, which in the binary and categorical cases include the Brier, spherical, and zero-one scores (proper), as well as the truncated logarithmic score (improper); scoring rules for bounded continuous outcomes can similarly be used.
+In addition, for unbounded \emph{proper} scores for binary forecasts, such as the logarithmic score, we show in Section~\ref{sec:winkler} that a normalized version of the average score differential, due to \citet{winkler1994evaluating}, can be used.